fengvyi/Blackjack/README.md

 ```
 # TODO
 Add money system and Double, Split actions to make it more fun!
-* Double:The player is allowed to increase the initial bet by up to 100%
+* Double: The player is allowed to increase the initial bet by up to 100%
  in exchange for committing to stand after receiving exactly one more card.

 * Split: If the first two cards of a hand have the same value, the player can split